-- (a) The personal income tax rate was reduced by 8.5% in calendar year 2013, 1.5% in calendar year 2014 and 6.5% in calendar year 2015, and a deduction commenced in tax year 2013 for small businesses of 50%, increasing to 75% in tax years 2014 and 2015, and to 100% for tax years 2016 and beyond, of annual business net income up to \$250,000 (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2014-15 and Current Biennium). - (b) Beginning September 1, 2013, the sales and use tax rate was increased one-quarter percent to 5.75% (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2014-15). - (c) Beginning in calendar year 2006, except for financial institutions, the corporate franchise tax rate was phased out in even annual increments over five years; 2014 reflects refunds.
-Beginning in tax year 2014, the financial institutions component was replaced with a new financial institutions tax - (d) See TAX LEVELS AND TAX BASES for discussion of the commercial activity tax (CAT) on gross receipts from doing business in Ohio and on the increased share of CAT receipts being deposited into the GRF. - (e) Beginning July 1, 2015, the cigarette tax was increased from \$1.25 per pack (of 20 cigarettes) to \$1.60 per pack (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2014-15). - (f) Mainly subsidies to local school districts for primary and secondary education and to colleges and universities for higher education. - (g) Beginning in Fiscal Year 2013, disbursements for Medicaid were consolidated into a separate program and the portion attributed to Public Assistance was moved into the Health and Human Services Program. - (h) Transportation amounts are for non-highway transportation purposes, including mass transit, rail, and aviation. - (i) State reimbursements to taxing subdivisions for the 12.5% property tax rollback granted to homeowners of real property, for partial real property homestead tax exemptions for the elderly and handicapped (expanded commencing in July 2007), and for revenue reductions resulting from phase-out of local taxes on tangible personal property. (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2014-15). - (j) Beginning in Fiscal Year 2013, includes debt service on non-general obligation debt previously reflected in the applicable program.
-Reflects the restructuring of certain GRF debt service payments into later biennia resulting in net savings of \$449.3 million in Fiscal Year 2012 (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2012-13). - (k) Includes in Fiscal Years 2012 through 2015 transfers from the School District Property Tax Replacement Fund, in Fiscal Years 2012 and 2013 transfers from liquor profits, and in Fiscal Year 2012 interest earnings on tobacco bond proceeds. - (l) Fiscal Years 2012, 2013, 2014 and 2016 transfers out include \$246.9 million, \$235.1 million, \$995.9 million and \$526.6 million to the BSF, respectively.
-In Fiscal Year 2015, includes \$330.0 million transfer to the Medicaid reserve fund.
+- (a) The personal income tax rate was reduced by 8.5% in calendar year 2013, 1.5% in calendar year 2014 and 6.3% in calendar year 2015, and a deduction commenced in tax year 2013 for small businesses of 50%, increasing to 75% in tax years 2014 and 2015, and to 100% for tax years 2016 and beyond, of annual business net income up to \$250,000 (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2014-15 and 2016-17) - (b) Beginning September 1, 2013, the sales and use tax rate was increased one-quarter percent to 5.75% (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2014-15). - (c) Beginning in calendar year 2006, except for financial institutions, the corporate franchise tax rate was phased out annually over five years; 2014 and 2017 reflects refunds.
+Beginning in tax year 2014, the financial institutions component was replaced with a new financial institutions tax - (d) See TAX LEVELS AND TAX BASES Commercial Activity Tax for discussion of the commercial activity tax (CAT) on gross receipts from doing business in Ohio and on the increased share of CAT receipts being deposited into the GRF. - (e) Beginning July 1, 2015, the cigarette tax was increased from \$1.25 to \$1.60 per pack (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2014-15). - (f) Mainly subsidies to local school districts for primary and secondary education and to colleges and universities for higher education. - (g) Beginning in Fiscal Year 2013, disbursements for Medicaid were consolidated into a separate program and the portion attributed to Public Assistance was moved into the Health and Human Services Program. - (h) Transportation amounts are for non-highway transportation purposes, including mass transit, rail, and aviation. - (i) State reimbursements to taxing subdivisions for the 12.5% property tax rollback granted to homeowners of real property, for partial real property homestead tax exemptions for the elderly and handicapped (expanded commencing in July 2007), and for revenue reductions resulting from phase-out of local taxes on tangible personal property. (see FISCAL MATTERS Recent and Current Finances Recent Biennia 2014-15). - (j) Includes in Fiscal Years 2013, 2014, 2015 and 2017 transfers from the School District Property Tax Replacement Fund, in Fiscal Year 2013 transfer from liquor profits, and in Fiscal Year 2015 transfer from the Small Business Augmentation Fund. - (k) Fiscal Years 2013, 2014, 2016 and 2017 transfers out include \$235.1 million, \$995.9 million, \$526.6 million and \$29.5 million to the BSF, respectively.
+In Fiscal Year 2015, includes \$330.0 million transfer to the Medicaid reserve fund and \$229 million to the Small Business Augmentation Fund.